tahnok/tahnok.github.io/_posts/2018-07-31-pics-from-space-n00bs-guide-to-receive-noaa-weather-satellites.md

  - NOAA-18
  - NOAA-19

-These are the only operational NOAA satellites that are transmitting images.

-When you see a good pass (that is something with an elevation over 30 degress, but the higher the better) it's time to find a good spot.
+When you see a good pass (that is something with an elevation over 30 degress, but higher is better) it's time to find a good spot.

+#TODO picture of ISS tracker

-I've found open parks are really good, but any spot with a clear view of the sky that's well away from any buildings will work.
+I've found parks or open are really good, but any spot with a clear view of the sky that's well away from any buildings will work.

+#TODO picture of field

-## Receiving software: SDRSharp
+### Receiving software: SDRSharp

 Now that you have an antenna and a receiver, it's time to you know... receive.